 With green accounting, valuation of ecosystem services and climate change concerns becoming integral part of the forest planning and management initiatives, contextualized data and insights become critical.
-By facilitating a common operational picture with data and insights, GIS technologies proving to be very promising for accurate 3D measurements offers tools to augment measures towards climate change of the in-situ data, thereby helping in improved accuracies mitigation and adaptation through the mechanism of and efficiencies.
-Clubbed with accurate real-time location REDD+(Reducing Emissions from Deforestation and Forest intelligence mobile GIS tools are transforming disparate Degradation plus). field activities and processes into a unified forestry workflow thereby improving coordination and operational efficiencies.
+By facilitating a common operational picture with data and insights, GIS technologies offers tools to augment measures towards climate change mitigation and adaptation through the mechanism of REDD+(Reducing Emissions from Deforestation and Forest Degradation plus).